 - Correct quarterly Form 941s and issue a corrected Form W-2 to the minister.

 - The minister should file an amended Form 1040 for each year a corrected Form W-2 was received.

 Want to read four more tips?
-Read, Payroll and the Church: 5 Things That Ministries Get Wrong from MinistryWorks.
+Read, Payroll and the Church: Answers to 5 Common Questions from MinistryWorks.